When the building of the

 |

-For me, the term hand grenade bears some reminiscence of the 1970ies when we were building the
+For me, the term hand grenade evokes the 1970s, when we were building the

 Intersecting Storage Rings

 for protons at CERN.
-It became necessary to erect an old-fashioned water tower to ensure the pressure of water required in the magnet cooling
+It became necessary to erect an old-fashioned water tower to ensure the water pressure required for the magnet cooling

 circuits of the ISR.